 If you want to sell your apartment quickly, you’ll want to list your home at the right time.
 Weather and similar apartments in your neighborhood selling for a high price will help you sell well.

-When spring hits New York City, people are excited to get out and explore.
+People are excited to get out and explore when spring hits New York City.
 It includes seeing new apartments.
-Few people want to trek through the snow to go to an open house, so the warm weather creates an energetic buying environment.
-However, you’ll want to be one of the first people to list your apartment in the Spring over-load.
+Few people want to trek through the snow to open houses, so the warm weather creates an energetic buying environment.
+However, you’ll want to be one of the first people to list your apartment in the Spring overload.
 So it’s a good idea to start prepping your home in January and February for professional photos.
 Then, you’ll want your agent to post your listing in March.

 A March listing gives your home about two months on the Spring market.
-May is an active month for homebuyers, as an early summer close date also offers buyers with young children time to before enrollment for schools.
+May is an active month for homebuyers, as an early summer close date also offers buyers with young children time before school enrollment.

-If you’re considering moving in the next couple of years, but units in your building or zip code are selling well, consider moving up your selling timeline.
-Whether it’s the addition of the Q train on the Upper East Side, a new private school, or updated park, if people are excited about your neighborhood and willing to pay the high price for it, take advantage before the market turns.
+Consider moving up your selling timeline if you’re considering moving in the next couple of years, but units in your building or zip code are selling well.
+Whether adding the Q train on the Upper East Side, a new private school, or an updated park, take advantage before the market turns if people are excited about your neighborhood and willing to pay the high price for it.

-For obvious reasons, if you own a one-bedroom and an apartment with the same square footage and amenities in your zip code sold for a record price, that comp should be taken into consideration when you price your home.
 Record sales prices might motivate you to list your apartment.
-However, just like apartments, your residence will need to appraise for the contract price to close, especially if you entertain a mortgage contingency.
+If you own a one-bedroom apartment with the same square footage and amenities in your zip code sold for a record price, that comp should be considered when you price your home.
+However, like apartments, your residence will need to appraise the contract price to close, especially if you entertain a mortgage contingency.

-Unless you must move, it is recommended not selling your property for at least two years.
-You wouldn’t have gained much value or paid off much of your mortgage; potential buyers may wonder if there is something wrong with the apartment.
+Unless you must move, it is recommended not to sell your property for at least two years.
+You wouldn’t have gained much value or paid off much of your mortgage; potential buyers may wonder if something is wrong with the apartment.
 Unless you renovated the apartment intending to flip it, hold on to the apartment for at least two years before listing.
-Selling within two years, unless the market has seen strong gains, likely means taking a loss due to the cost of closing costs when buying and selling.
+Unless the market has seen substantial gains, selling within two years likely means losing due to closing costs when buying and selling.